jamiebdavis/jamiebdavis/README.md

 - 👋 Hi, I’m @jamiebdavis
-- 👀 I’m interested in ...
+- 👀 I’m interested in React / Typescript / .NET / AWS / Serverless
-- 🌱 I’m currently learning dotnet
+- 🌱 I’m currently learning ASP.NET
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: jamiebarrydavis@gmail.com

 <!---
 jamiebdavis/jamiebdavis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.